drazdra/UNN/README.md

  - every attention head has its own interpretation of the tokens
  - when we test tokens for relatedness, we search for it within the context of this interpretation
  - for testing we use the original token values *before* they are interpreted (as they entered this block),
- - as this way we also learn to see how significant the related part is within each token
+ - this way we also learn to see how significant the related part is within each token

 But... all of that is only in our own heads :).